 John is an avid yacht racer and squash player.
-He and his wife and three senior kitties live in Larchmont.
+He and his wife and two senior kitties live in Larchmont.

 Carol walked into the shelter in 2008, weeks after suffering the loss of her 20 year old cat.
 Right away, Carol was amazed to see how caring the staff and volunteers were.
 Carol fell in love with a shelter cat and took him home that day, filling that aching void in her life.
 She decided that very moment, that the Humane Society of Westchester was the place she wanted to be.

 Carol spends her volunteer time walking dogs, socializing cats, fundraising and everything else that is needed.
 In 2011, Carol became a member of the Board of Directors.
 Carol's true passion is the shelter's Trap-Neuter-Return program which she helps fund by raising money to cover costs.
 Carol works full time, but knows that nothing compares to the payback she gets by looking into the eyes of an animal that knows it is safe and loved.
 She cries many tears of sadness, but so many more tears of joy when animals go to their forever homes.

 Tara started with the Humane Society in 2022 as Volunteer Coordinator and joined the Board of Directors in 2023.
 She has been an advocate for animal welfare for decades and has helped countless rescues in various roles.